-/s/ David J. Woodhouse, Ph.D.

-David J. Woodhouse, Ph.D.

-Chief Executive Officer and Director

-(Principal Executive Officer)

-/s/ Siobhan Nolan Mangini

-Siobhan Nolan Mangini President and Chief Financial Officer (Principal Financial Officer)
+/s/ David J. Woodhouse David J. Woodhouse, Ph.D.
+Chief Executive Officer and Director (Principal Executive Officer) /s/ Siobhan Nolan Mangini Siobhan Nolan Mangini President and Chief Financial Officer (Principal Financial Officer)

-This certification accompanies the Annual Report on Form 10-K to which it relates, is not deemed filed with the Securities and Exchange Commission and is not to be incorporated by reference into any filing of NGM Biopharmaceuticals, Inc. under the Securities Act of 1933, as amended, or the Exchange Act (whether made before or after the date of the Form 10-K), irrespective of any general incorporation language contained in such filing.
-A signed original of this written statement required by Section 906, or other document authenticating, acknowledging, or otherwise adopting the signature that appears in typed form within the electronic version of this written statement required by Section 906, has been provided to the Company and will be retained by the Company and furnished to the Securities and Exchange Commission or its staff upon request.
+This certification accompanies the Quarterly Report to which it relates, is not deemed filed with the Securities and Exchange Commission and is not to be incorporated by reference into any filing of NGM Biopharmaceuticals, Inc. under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended (whether made before or after the date of the Quarterly Report), irrespective of any general incorporation language contained in such filing.